cmtzco/AWS-CSA-Notes/AWSSolutionsNotes.md

 - You are a digital media agency and you need to convert your media files in to different formats to suit different devices.
 Which AWS service should you consider using to meet these needs?
 	- Elastic Transcoder

+### IAM
+- Which statement best describes IAM?
+    - IAM allows you to manage users, groups and roles and their corresponding level of access to the AWS Platform.
+- Which is NOT a feature of IAM?
+    - Allows you to setup biometric authentication, so that no passwords are required
+- Power User Access allows....
+    - Access to all AWS services except for management of groups and users within IAM.
+- What level of access does the "root" account have?
+    - Administrator Access
+- You are a solutions architect working for a large engineering company who are moving their existing legacy hardware to AWS.
+You have configured their first AWS account and you have set up IAM.
+Your company will be primarily based out of West Germany, however they will have a small subsidiary operating out of South Korea and you will need an AWS environment configured there as well.
+Which of the following statements is true?
+    - You will need to configure Users and Policy Documents only once, as these are applied globally.
+- You have a client who is considering moving to AWS services and do not yet have an account.
+What is the first thing the company should do to set up an AWS Account?
+    - Set up an account using their company email address.
+- You are a security administrator working for a hotel chain.
+You have a new member of staff who has started as a systems administrator and they will need full access to the AWS console.
+You have created the user account and generated the access key id and the secret access key.
+You have moved this user into the group where the other administrators are and you have provided the new user with their secret access key and their access key id.
+However when they go to log in to the AWS console, they cannot sign in.
+What could be the cause of this?
+    - You cannot log in to the AWS console using the Access Key ID and Secret Access Key, instead you must generate a password for the user and supply the user with this password, as well as the unique link to sign in to the AWS console.
+- What is an additional way to secure IAM for both the root login and new users alike?
+    - Implement multi-factor Authentication for all accounts.
+- By default when you create a new user in the IAM console, what level of access do they have?
+    - No access to all AWS services.
+- In what language are policy documents written in?
+    - JSON